h5bp/Front-end-Developer-Interview-Questions/README.md

 * List as many values for the display property that you can remember.
 * What's the difference between inline and inline-block?
 * What's the difference between a relative, fixed, absolute and statically positioned element?
-* The 'C' in CSS stands for Cascading.
-How is priority determined in assigning styles (a few examples)?
-How can you use this system to your advantage?
 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
 * How is responsive design different from adaptive design?